-Chances are if you work in construction, you have probably at least heard of Bluebeam Revu.
-Although it is quickly becoming an industry standard, there are plenty of people who just don’t know what it is or what it does.
+Chances are if you work in construction, you have probably heard of Bluebeam® Revu®.
+Although it is now a construction industry standard, there are plenty of people who just don’t know what it is or what it does.

-Essentially, Bluebeam Revu is a software application that allows users to markup, takeoff, organize, and collaborate with PDF files like never before.
+Bluebeam Revu is a software application that allows users to markup, takeoff, organize, and collaborate with PDF files like never before.
+Here's how.

 More than simply a PDF viewer, or annotation tool, Bluebeam Revu is efficiency and collaboration software for anyone who works with technical files.